Skip to main content

 Reviewed by Michael T., Business Communications Consultant

-This follow-up works because it recaps the facts without restarting the whole complaint.
-The escalation line is controlled and not reckless.
+This follow-up summarizes the facts without repeating the entire complaint.
+The escalation statement remains measured and appropriate.

 Preview of the Refund Request Letter Template You Can Download

 Below is a preview of the refund request letter template you can download and edit.
-The document is available in Word and PDF formats for faulty goods, supplier issues or service refunds.
+The document is available in Word and PDF formats for refund requests involving faulty goods, supplier issues or service refunds.

 How to Write a Refund Request Letter for Faulty Goods

-A copied refund request can sound weak if it does not show the order, fault, evidence and remedy.
-A strong faulty product refund letter should help the seller verify the issue fast.
+A generic refund request may be less effective if it does not clearly present the order details, fault, evidence and requested remedy.
+A strong faulty product refund letter should help the seller verify the issue quickly.

 1. Identify the product or service

-Start with the product name, service, order number, invoice or booking reference.
-The company should know exactly which transaction you mean.
+Start with the product or service name, order number, invoice or booking reference.
+The company should know exactly which transaction you are referring to.

 See a clear opening